z-esmaily/Spawn_Gradient_Descent/README.md

 SpGD showcases its effectiveness in deep learning by addressing challenges such as slow convergence and entrapment in local minima.
 The proposed optimizer was integrated into <b>ResNet-20</b> and <b>DenseNet-19</b> models and evaluated on the <b>CIFAR-10</b> and <b>Fashion-MNIST</b> datasets, two widely used benchmarks in image classification, to compare its performance against other optimizers.
 </p>

-### Implementation and Experimentation
+### Experimentation
-Our implementation utilizes existing code from the [SRSGD](https://github.com/minhtannguyen/SRSGD) for data handling and common model architectures within PyTorch.
+Our comparition implementation utilizes existing code from the [SRSGD](https://github.com/minhtannguyen/SRSGD) for data handling and common model architectures within PyTorch.
 However, it introduces a novel SpGD optimizer (defined in `spawngd.py'), located in the <code>Deep_implementation/optimizers</code>, to enhance the performance.

 To evaluate the best accuracy, loss, and runtime for various optimizers on the CIFAR-10 dataset, run the `Cifar_Compare_Best_Accuracy_Time.py` file located in the `Deep_implementation` folder with the following command: